-Certain shareholders also have a duty of fairness toward the company.
-These shareholders include any 'controlling shareholder' as such term is used under the Israeli Companies Law, any shareholder who knows that it has the power to determine the outcome of a shareholder vote and any shareholder who has the power to appoint or to prevent the appointment of an Office Holders of a company or exercise any other rights available to it under the company's articles of association with respect to the company.
+A controlling shareholder also has a duty of fairness toward the company.
+For the definition of a 'controlling shareholder' see above at Item 6.B - "Director Independence."
 The Israeli Companies Law does not define the substance of this duty of fairness, except to state that the remedies generally available upon a breach of the fiduciary duty will also apply in the event of a breach of the duty of fairness.